pkardas/notes/books/nlp-book.md

 Tokeniser can be used to expand clitic contractions: `we're -> we are`.
 Tokenisation is tied up with Named Entity Recognition.
 Tokenisation needs to be fast, hence often uses deterministic algorithms based on regular expressions compiled into efficient finite state automata.
-Tokenisation is more complex for eg.: Chinese or Japanese (languages not using spaces for separating words).
+Tokenisation is more complex for e.g.: Chinese or Japanese (languages not using spaces for separating words).
 For Japanese algorithms like words segmentation work better.
-Also it is possible to use neural networks for the task of tokenisation.
+Also, it is possible to use neural networks for the task of tokenisation.

 Penn Treebank Tokeniser